physrisk/website-source/articles/2011/bornholdt-model.md

 influence equals \\\(  a \\\), then this group creates excess demand, which equals:

 \begin{equation}
  ED\_f (t)= a m \ln \frac{P\_f(t)}{P(t)} .
 \end{equation}

 Evidently chartist excess demands is dependent on magnetization of the
 grid:

 \begin{equation}
  ED\_c (t) = b N M(t) ,
 \end{equation}

 here \\\(  b \\\) is chartist influence on the market.

-By assuming that trades occur through the market maker, who sets correct prices by balancing demands (original Walrassian scenario), one can obtain
+By assuming that trades occur through the market maker, who sets correct prices by balancing demands (original Walras scenario), one can obtain

 \begin{equation}
  ED\_f (t) + ED\_c (t) = a m \ln \frac{P\_f(t)}{P(t)} + b NM(t) = 0.
 \end{equation}

 From the above expression one can defined log-price of the stock:

 \begin{equation}
  \ln P(t) = \ln P\_f(t) + \frac{b N}{a m} M(t) .
 \end{equation}

 And in such case return:

 \begin{equation}
  r(t, \Delta t) = \ln P(t) - \ln P(t-\Delta t) = \sigma\sqrt{\Delta t} \xi(t) + \frac{b N}{a m} \left\[M(t) - M(t-\Delta t) \right\] ,
 \end{equation}

 here \\\(  \sigma \\\) is variability of fundamental value and \\\( \xi(t) \\\) is Gaussian random variable (unit variance, zero mean).
 If
-\\\(  \sigma \\\) is small, then one will observe typical statistical properties of return - power law distribution of returns and clusterization of volatility.
-Otherwise dynamics of the market will be overwhelmed by the changes of fundamental value - market will act according to the efficient market hypothesis (one will observe Gaussian distribusion and White noise spectral density).
+\\\(  \sigma \\\) is small, then one will observe typical statistical properties of return - power law distribution of returns and clustering of volatility.
+Otherwise dynamics of the market will be overwhelmed by the changes of fundamental value - market will act according to the efficient market hypothesis (one will observe Gaussian distribution and White noise spectral density).

 Under the assumption of market maker clearing the market one can also obtain expression of market volume.
 Note that if grid is not magnetized then price equals fundamental price, thus fundamentalists do not generate any demand.
 Though chartists also generate no excess demand in such case, yet both chartist groups generate their demands (as they are equal excess demand remains equal to zero).
-From Walrassian scenario follows that if magnetization is non-zero fundamentalists are forced by the market maker to make deals with the chartists, who were unable to make trades with other chartists.
+From Walras scenario follows that if magnetization is non-zero fundamentalists are forced by the market maker to make deals with the chartists, who were unable to make trades with other chartists.
 Therefore total amount of trade equals